Rino Sashihara: 2007–2012: AKB48

-In April 2012, it was announced that Sashihara would produce Yubi Matsuri, an idol festival to be held at Nippon Budokan on June 25, featuring girl groups such as Momoiro Clover Z, Idoling!!!, Shiritsu Ebisu Chugaku, Super Girls, Tokyo Girls' Style, Passpo and Watarirouka Hashiritai 7.
+Sashihara produced the idol festival Yubi Matsuri, held at Nippon Budokan on June 25 and featuring girl groups such as Momoiro Clover Z, Idoling!!!, Shiritsu Ebisu Chugaku, Super Girls, Tokyo Girls' Style, Passpo and Watarirouka Hashiritai 7.

-2012–2017: Transition to HKT48
+2012–2017: Transition to HKT48, four-time AKB48 Group General Elections winner

-On June 16, 2012, Sashihara was demoted and transferred to HKT48, due to her involvement in a dating/sex scandal: the tabloid Shukan Bunshun published an interview with a man who allegedly dated and slept with Sashihara.
-She replied by saying that the man was "just a friend", and the story was completely false.
-On June 20, 2012, Sashihara had a panic attack onstage, and hyperventilated due to the stress.
-Sashihara debuted at the HKT48 Theater as a member of HKT48 Team H on July 5, 2012.
+On June 16, 2012, Sashihara was transferred to HKT48 after the tabloid Shukan Bunshun published an interview with a man who claimed to have had an intimate relationship with her.
+She stated in response that the man was "just a friend" and that the story was completely false.
+Four days later, she had a panic attack onstage, and hyperventilated due to the stress.
+She debuted at the HKT48 Theater as a member of HKT48 Team H on July 5, 2012.

-Sashihara released her second single, "Ikujinashi Masquerade", on October 17, 2012.
-The single reached number one on the Oricon Weekly chart, only the third solo single by an AKB48 member ever to do so.
+Sashihara released her second solo single, "Ikujinashi Masquerade", on October 17, 2012.
+The single reached number one on the Oricon Weekly chart, becoming the third solo single by an AKB48 member to reach that milestone.

-In 2013 she assumed the position of HKT48 co-manager and theater manager, while continuing to be a member of HKT48 Team H. Sashihara's promotion was also seen by some as a confirmation of Yasushi Akimoto's wish to grant her a role in the management of the group because of her production skills, something he's been hinting at since as early as 2010.

-In 2013 she would produce SKE48 member Kaori Matsumura's first solo single "Matsumurabu".
-Sashihara was given free reins over costume design, lyrics writing, PV direction, as well as choice of music and instrumental arrangement.
+In 2013, Sashihara assumed the position of HKT48 co-manager and theater manager, while continuing to be a member of HKT48 Team H. Her promotion was seen by some in the media as a confirmation of producer Yasushi Akimoto's intention to grant her a role in the management of the group due to her production skills, something he had been hinting at since as early as 2010.
+She produced SKE48 member Kaori Matsumura's first solo single "Matsumurabu", with free rein over costume design, lyrics writing, music video direction, as well as choice of music and instrumental arrangement.

-Sashihara received the most votes in AKB48's annual general election in 2013: with 150,570 votes she beat out Yuko Oshima, who received 136,503 votes.
+Also in 2013, Sashihara won the annual AKB48 Group General Elections for the first time with 150,570 votes, beating previous year winner Yuko Oshima's 136,503 votes and making her the center (lead performer) for the first time for the single "Koi Suru Fortune Cookie".